-Dr. Paolo Manfredi is board certified in Neurology and Psychiatry, in Pain Medicine and in Hospice and Palliative Care.
+Dr. Paolo Manfredi is specialized in neurology and psychiatry.
 He has completed fellowships at MD Anderson Cancer Center and Massachusetts General Hospital, where he obtained the Golden Needle Award.
-He has served as the Director of Pain Management and Palliative Care Program at Mount Sinai Medical Center where he was Assistant Professor in Neurology, Anesthesia and Geriatric Medicine.

-For over ten years Dr. Manfredi has served as the Pain and Palliative Care Fellowship director at Memorial Sloan Kettering Cancer Center.
-Dr. Manfredi is the author of over fifty peer-reviewed publications and is recognized internationally as an expert on the use of methadone and its isomers for pain and psychiatric symptoms.
-Dr. Manfredi is the inventor of several pharmaceutical patents currently under development.
-The most advanced is d-methadone, an NMDA receptor antagonist and NE re-uptake inhibitor for the treatment of psychiatric symptoms.
+Dr. Manfredi worked at Mount Sinai Medical Center and was appointed Assistant Professor in Neurology and Psychiatry, Anesthesia and Geriatric Medicine at Mount Sinai School of Medicine.
+He then worked for over ten years at Memorial Sloan Kettering Cancer Center and was assistant Professor of Neurology and Psychiatry at Cornell University.
+He is the author of over fifty peer-reviewed publications and is an expert on the medical applications of methadone and its isomers.
+Dr. Manfredi is co-inventor of pharmaceutical patents disclosing new chemical entities acting as NMDA receptor modulators for the treatment of psychiatric and neurological disorders.